- • Quickstart

 Adding Pagination to the Application

 To add pagination to a RestController we first need the input parameters.
 Using the Pageable class, the "page", "size" and "sort" parameters can be passed to the endpoint.
 These are automatically bound by Spring Boot into the object.
-Desired default values can also be added by means of further annotations.
+Default values can be specified by adding annotations or adjusting certain application properties.

 Example RestController with an endpoint supporting pagination